Julian-Sam/SML-with-Assertions/README.md

 # SML With Assertions #

 In this project, we implement native support for function contracts in the form of requires and ensures statements (prerequisites and postrequisites) for SML-NJ.
-This third party assertions parser will serve to extend the original SML GRAMMAR to provide translating for assertion syntax.
+To achieve this goal, we recreated the SML Parser as a code translater which accomodates a new syntax for preconditions and postconditions and maps this to syntax which is coherent to the SML GRAMMAR.

 ## Getting Started ##